totalspectrum/spin2cpp/README.md

   #define (of simple macros, no parameters), #undef, #ifdef, #ifndef,
   #else, #elseifdef, #elseifndef, #endif, #include, #error,
   and #warning.
-Use of the preprocessor should not normally cause any issues, but it is still experimental.
+Use of the preprocessor should not normally cause any issues, but this option allows you to disable it if necessary.

 `--nofcache`
   Disable FCACHE.
 On the P1 when code is placed in HUB, some small loops